trent-gill/portfolio/README.md

 <a href="https://www.dropbox.com/s/joufn2cy8o21sva/TypesettingAssignment.zip?dl=0" class="btn btn-primary btn-default">Assignment Files</a>

+<iframe width="420" height="315" src="https://www.youtube.com/embed/tnALQTucEzU" frameborder="0" allowfullscreen></iframe>

-If you need some extra guidance in how to lay text, refer back to the Typesetting video above.
+If you need some extra guidance in how to lay text, refer to the Typesetting video above.

 When you are complete, Export your InDesign document as a PDF and post a link to it on your blog. <strong>Tag your blog post "Typesetting Assignment"</strong>

-### Write a blog post reflecting on the week.
+### 5. Write a blog post reflecting on the week.

+<div class="alert alert-warning" role="alert">Blog Post Required</div>

 Whew.
 You've made it!
 'It's now time to write a post reflecting on what this week was like.
 Here's a template for a thorough blog post: